Vijay Eswaran: Early life

-QI group
+Career

 In 1998, after his return to Asia, he co-founded a direct selling company that grew and expand into QI Group, an e-commerce based conglomerate with businesses in travel, media, telecommunications, luxury products, wellness, training, and corporate investments.
 QI Group has regional offices in Hong Kong, Singapore, Thailand and Malaysia and a presence in nearly 10 countries through a wide range of subsidiary companies.

-QI City

-In 2017 Vijay Eswaran and Green Venture Capital, a subsidiary of QI Group began the development of Qi City, a RM 1.2 billion commercial and residential development, in Bandar Meru Raya, Ipoh, Perak, Malaysia.
-Set for completion in 2020, the project is also expected to include a teaching hospital that will offer a combination of private and public medical services.
-Vijay Eswaran is Chairman of the Council of the Quest International University (QIUP), which is also part of QI City.
-The university was founded in 2008 and is owned by the State Government of Perak and QI Group.